-The American Indians produced dried meat for preservation, as their nomadic lifestyle meant scarcity of access to food supplies.
-They did not have refrigeration in those days, so the best way to preserve the food was to dry it out using salt and other spices and take it with them on the move.
+Because they were largely nomadic people who could go long periods without fresh food, the American Indians dried meat for preservation.
+They didn’t have refrigeration in those days, so the best way to preserve food was to dry it out with salt and spices and take it with them on their travels.

-Jerky also reached their home continent, and the Europeans continued adjusting the recipes, adding spices and flavorings to improve its taste.
+Jerky eventually reached Europe, where the Europeans continued adjusting the recipes, adding spices and flavorings to improve its taste.

 Longer History (but Still a Quick Read)